szvsw/ParallelFDTD/README.md

 > ### On Triton
 >
+> First start an interactive session on a GPU node using `sinteractive -t 1:00:00 --gres=gpu:1`.
-> These dependencies can be loaded with `module load gcc/6.5.0 cuda cmake boost/1.66.0-openmpi-python2`.
+> Load the dependencies with `module load gcc/6.5.0 cuda cmake boost/1.66.0-openmpi-python2`.
 >

 ## 2. Configure the Cmake installation